MICHAEL CHAD HOEPPNER

 Michael Chad Hoeppner is the Founder and CEO of GK Training, a firm dedicated to giving individuals, companies, and organizations the communication skills to reach their highest goals in work and life.

 Michael’s work in academia at Columbia University spans disciplines.
-In addition to teaching in the MBA and PhD programs at the business school, he designed the curriculum for Columbia business school’s PhD dissertation defense spoken communication course and training programs for the law school; one of the GK online courses he designed is integrated into the Executive MBA summer curricula; his proprietary kinesthetic learning drills are featured in the curriculum of communication courses in the Management Division; and he has coached over 25 members of the business school faculty.
-In a bit of foreshadowing, one of his first jobs after college was copy editing for the Columbia National Arts Journalism program.
+In addition to teaching in the MBA and PhD programs at the Business school, he designed the curriculum for the PhD program’s capstone communication course focused on entering the job market, as well as Executive Presence programs for the Law school.
+One of the GK online courses he designed is integrated into the Advanced Management Program summer curricula.
+His proprietary kinesthetic learning drills are featured in the curriculum of communication courses in the Management Division.
+He has coached over 15 members of the business school faculty.
+And in a bit of foreshadowing, one of his first jobs after college was copy editing for the Columbia National Arts Journalism program.

 He is the primary architect and visionary of GK Training’s: online training academy, which features 40+ total hours of asynchronous online courses; interactive practice app Question Roulette (iOS and android); and Virtual Reality training tool, Genuine Dojo.
-The technology tools he designed are currently used by diverse clients ranging from US state insurance rating boards, cybersecurity software firms, global pharmaceutical brands, and asset management firms with $140B AUM.
-Hoeppner is currently working on a book that distills his approach and methods for a broad, global audience, as well as a v2 of the Question Roulette app, which is a tool for teaching social fluency to autistic and neurologically atypical teens and tweens.
+Hoeppner is currently working on a book that distills his approach and methods for a broad, global audience, as well as a v2 of the Question Roulette app, aimed at teaching social fluency to autistic and neurologically atypical teens and tweens.

-As a thought leader, Michael is one among the growing chorus of voices identifying the link between the physical aspects of spoken communication and health and wellness.
+As a thought leader, Michael is one among the growing chorus of voices identifying the link between the physical aspects of spoken communication and broader issues of health and wellness.